CDCgov/pyrenew-hew/README.md

 Describe the purpose of your project.
 Add additional sections as necessary to help collaborators and potential collaborators understand and use your project.

+## Containers

+The project uses GitHub Actions for automatically building container images based on the project's [Containerfile](Containerfile) and [Containerfile.dependencies](Containerfile.dependencies) files.
+The images are currently hosted on Azure Container Registry and are built and pushed via the [containers.yaml](.github/workflows/containers.yaml) GitHub Actions workflow.

+Container images pushed to the Azure Container Registry are automatically tagged as either `latest` (if the commit is on the `main` branch) or with the branch name (if the commit is on a different branch).
+After a branch is deleted, the image tag is remove from the registry via the [delete-container-tag.yaml](.github/workflows/delete-container-tag.yaml) GitHub Actions workflow.

 ## Project Admin

 Name, Degrees, e-mail, CDC org (e.g., CDC/IOD/ORR/CFA)